vishnugopal/replr/README.md

 ```
 ❯ bin/replr ruby chronic
-irb(main):001:0>
+irb(main):001:0> Chronic.parse("tomorrow")
+=> 2018-08-25 12:00:00 +0000
+irb(main):002:0>
 ```

 As you can see, replr tries its best to abstract away the underlying docker installation.
-You shouldn't have to worry about Dockerfiles & so on just to get a repl!
+You shouldn't have to worry about Dockerfiles & so on just to get a REPL!

+It also tries its best to make sure libraries you mention are auto-required in the REPL, so you don't have to do any additional work!